ayohana/boba-shop-redux/README.md

 ## User Stories

 * As the manager, I want to see a list of all available flavor powders.
-For each flavor, I want to see its flavor, type of flavor, brand, price and weight.
+For each flavor, I want to see its flavor, type of flavor, brand, price, weight of purchase and remaining number of servings.
 * As the manager, I want to submit a form to add a new supply of flavor powder to a list.
 * As the manager, I want to be able to click on a flavor to see its detail page.
 * As the manager, I want to see how many servings are left in each flavor.
 Based on our usage overall, 1 kg (2.2 lbs) of powder is enough to make 50 servings.